lweasel/piquant/docs/support_scripts.rst

 * ``--paired-end``: A boolean, ``True`` if the simulated RNA-seq data consists of paired-end reads, or ``False`` if it consists of single-end reads.
 * ``--error``: A boolean, ``True`` if the simulated RNA-seq data contains sequencing errors.
 * ``--bias``: A boolean, ``True`` if sequence bias has been applied to the simulated RNA-seq data.
+* ``--stranded``: A boolean, ``True`` if the simulated reads were stranded.
+* ``--noise-perc``: An integer, the depth of sequencing of "noise" transcripts in the simulated RNA-seq data, as a percentage of the depth of sequencing of the main transcript set.
 * ``<tpm-file>``: A CSV file describing the per-transcript abundance estimates produced by a quantification run.
 * ``<out-file>``: A prefix for output CSV and graph files written by this script.